 If you started playing baseball as a kid, you should easily get an idea of which position is right for you.

-What Is the Most Important Baseball Position to Learn?
+2. The Most Important Baseball Position

 The pitcher position is agreed to be the most important position in baseball to play and master.
 The pitching (P) position is the most strategic first line of defense during a game.
 As he fronts the team’s line of defense, he strongly influences the possibilities for the opposing team to score.